William Cobbett: Catholic emancipation

 Although not a Catholic, Cobbett at this time also advocated the cause of Catholic Emancipation.
 Between 1824 and 1826, he published his History of the Protestant Reformation, a broadside against the traditional Protestant historical narrative of the reformation, stressing the lengthy and often bloody persecutions of Catholics in Britain and Ireland.
 Catholics were still forbidden at that time to enter certain professions or become members of Parliament.
 Although the law was no longer enforced, it was officially still a crime to attend Mass or build a Catholic church.
 Although Wilberforce also worked and spoke against discrimination against Catholics, Cobbett resumed his strident opposition to the noted reformer, particularly after Wilberforce in 1823 published his Appeal in Behalf of the Negro Slaves in the West Indies.
 Wilberforce, long suffering from ill health, retired the next year.

 In 1829, Cobbett published Advice To Young Men, in which he criticised An Essay on the Principle of Population by the Reverend Thomas Robert Malthus.
 That year he also published The English Gardener, which he later updated and expanded.
 This book has been compared favourably with other contemporary garden tomes, such as John Claudius Loudon's Encyclopædia of Gardening.

-Cobbett continued to publish controversial content in the Political Register and was charged in July 1831 with seditious libel for a pamphlet entitled Rural War, endorsing the Captain Swing Riots, in which rioters were smashing farm machinery and burning haystacks.
+Cobbett continued to publish controversial content in his Weekly Political Register and was charged in July 1831 with seditious libel for a pamphlet entitled Rural War, endorsing the Captain Swing Riots, in which rioters were smashing farm machinery and burning haystacks.
 Cobbett successfully conducted his own defence.